-The basic requirement for the room is that it can seat 30 – 50 people.
+The basic requirement for the room is that it can seat 30 – 40 people.
 The room ideally should be more square rather than long and thin.
-Public Knowledge Cafés are usually best not much smaller than 20 and no larger than 50.
-30 to 40 is an ideal number.
+Public Knowledge Cafés are usually best not much smaller than 20 and no larger than 35.
+25 to 30 is an ideal number.
 More than this then the Café needs to be run differently, and some of the benefits are lost.
 The number of participants can be capped if necessary.

 It is possible to run Knowledge Cafés almost anywhere – even a lecture theatre, but this is far from ideal.

-Tables: Ideally the room should provide round (ideal) or rectangular tables that seat 3 -5 people (3 – 4 is best).
-On the evening of the Café – people will be asked to sit in groups of four or five.
+Tables: Ideally the room should provide round (ideal) or rectangular tables that seat 3 – 4 people.
+On the evening of the Café – people will be asked to sit in groups of three or four (at the most 5).